sergey-vun/microsoft-graph-docs/concepts/data-connect-quickstart-01.md

 ### Prerequisites

-To complete this lab, you will need the following subscriptions or licenses:
+To complete this lab, you will need the following subscriptions or licenses.

 1. **Microsoft 365 tenancy**

    - If you do not have one, you get one (for free) by signing up to the [Microsoft 365 Developer Program](https://developer.microsoft.com/microsoft-365/dev-program).
-   - Multiple Microsoft 365 users with emails sent & received.
+   - Multiple Microsoft 365 users with emails sent and received.
    - Access to at least two accounts that meet the following requirements:
      - One of the two accounts must be a global tenant administrator.
      - Have the Global Administrator role granted (just one account).